 You may start to get the gist that Innsbruck is full of history and loves to show it.
 Being the capital of Tyrol in western Austria, which is such a unique corner of the Alps and the world, Innsbruck hosts the Tyrolean Folk Art Museum which is actually one of the most renowned heritage museums in Europe!

 Good to know: If you are all about Alpine culture, then you’ll also love the fact that Innsbruck has an Alpine zoo!
 You can do the Hungerburg funicular and the zoo on a combined ticket of just 17€.

-I actually was unable to visit Ambras Castle because of my time constraint visiting Innsbruck for only one day.
+I actually was unable to visit Schloss Ambras, or Ambras Castle, because of my time constraint visiting Innsbruck for only one day.
 The castle is located on the edge of the city but is supposed to be one of Innsbruck’s best sights!
 Tickets to Ambras Castle cost 12€.

 How to Reach Innsbruck

 Innsbruck has its own airport, Innsbruck Airport (INN)!
 It’s just 4 km from the city center, to which you can take bus line F or the train.
 If you’re hopping around Europe, it’s likely you’ll be able to find cheap flights between local airports like this one!